paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/introduction.rst

 * There is no attempt to reorganise ``pymalloc`` periodically reduce the memory use such as a copying garbage collector might do.

 This means that pools and arenas can exist for a very long time.

+..
+Example footnote [#]_.

+.. rubric:: Footnotes

+.. [#] This chapter discusses Pythons memory management system however the design of that may change over the range of
+    Python versions that this project covers.
+    Therefore some descriptions may be inaccurate or obsolete depending on the Python version under consideration.